 I'm not going to bother to list everything since there's so much, but here's a basic run down.

 - Web Browsing: I've moved back to Firefox.
 The new version is super fast, and their commitment to privacy is important to me.

 - Email: I use Fastmail with a custom domain as my primary email.
-I use Outlook on all my devices to view and manage my emails.
+I use Thunderbird on Windows 10 and Linux, and the standard Mail app on MacOS and iOS.

 - Productivity: I use Bear as my primary note taker.
 It's unfortunately MacOS and iOS only, so it's not universal like other options, but it's simple, lightweight, supports markdown, and does the job well.
-I use Todoist to keep track of my tasks.
+I use Things to keep track of my tasks and projects.